Jake Charles

-Jake David Charles (born 16 February 1996) is a semi-professional footballer who plays as a striker for Whitby Town.
+Jake David Charles (born 16 February 1996) is a semi-professional footballer who plays as a striker for Hebburn Town.
 Born in England, he has represented Wales at youth international level.

 Club career

 Huddersfield Town

 Charles was born in Mirfield, West Yorkshire.
 He began to play football when he was three and joined Battyeford Juniors and Garforth Villa's youth academy before joining Huddersfield Town's U11 side when he was 10.

 Having progressed through the academy, Charles signed his first professional contract with the club on 28 February 2013 and started his first years scholars.
 With his contract set to expire at the end of the 2013–14 season, Charles signed a contract extension, keeping him until 2017.
 Throughout 2013–14, Charles was honoured by the League Football Education and was nominated for the League Football Education's Championship Apprentice of the Year, but lost out to Mason Bennett of Derby County.

 After appearing as unused substitute against Norwich City on 17 March 2015 for the first time, Charles made his first-team debut for Huddersfield Town as an 87th-minute substitute in a 2–0 Championship defeat by Fulham.
 Later in the 2014–15 season Charles scored twice for the Huddersfield Town under-21 team as they beat Crystal Palace under-21s to seal a place in the Professional Development League 2 play-off Final.

 On 31 July 2015, he joined National League club Guiseley on a one-month loan until 29 August 2015 but he did not make any appearances for the club during this spell.